 This week offers an introduction to, and survey of, the theme of power, both in terms of the variety of types of structure and how authority was constructed.
-The seminar builds on the first lecture, ‘Power and Authority’, to think about the different ways in which power and authority were constructed in the early modern period.
-Following the theme of the second lecture, ‘Absolute Power’, we will also examine one form of government, monarchy, to examine how far absolute power was sought, practised and represented.
+The seminar builds on the lecture to think about the different ways in which power and authority were constructed in the early modern period.
+We will also examine one form of government, monarchy, to examine how far absolute power was sought, practised and represented.

 - How did other states compare and contrast to Louis XIV’s France?